ddendaas/pdf_to_txt/README.md

 1. Install pdfminer
 2. create 'pdfs' dir and place your pdfs inside
-3. create 'ouput' dir were .txt will be writen to
+3. create 'output' dir were .txt will be writen to